triblytree/angel-products/README.md

-Angel Products
+E-commerce
 ==============
-This is an eCommerce module for the [Angel CMS](https://github.com/JVMartin/angel).
+This is an eCommerce module for Laravel.

-The module works with Stripe automatically, or you can easily extend it to use other payment gateways.

 Installation
 ------------